even311379/TiledLevel/PatchNotes.md

 ### V1.1 (2022.1.10)

 - [**Step Size Control**](Guide/TiledLevelEditTools?id=step-control)
-- Add some missing tooltips.
+- Add some missing tool tips.
 - UE5.0 is supported.

   > So far, I can only provide the source code of this version.
 If you need it now, send me a screenshot of the purchase receipt (or any other proof), and I'll give you a download link to this version.